 - 7:45 p.m. on Dec.
 4

 No Cable?
 You Can Purchase It Online

-If you belong to more of a streaming-movies-only kind of family, you might be out of luck.
+If live TV isn’t your thing, you may, sadly, be out of luck.
 Rudolph the Red-Nosed Reindeer is not currently streaming on Netflix, Hulu, or Amazon Prime.
 However, you can still watch it on the internet, but just at a cost.
-You can purchase a digital copy of the beloved TV special for $9.99 on Vudu, on movie streaming site FandangoNow, or on iTunes which will allow you to watch the film from all of your Apple devices.
+A full-length version of the film is available on YouTube, although the sound and image quality may not be quite as good.
+You can also purchase a digital copy of the beloved TV special as part of a bundle of four classic Christmas stop-motion films.
+Vudu’s The Original Christmas Classics Bundle is priced at $19.99.
+Or purchase just Rudolph The Red-Nosed Reindeer through iTunes, which will allow you to watch the film from all of your Apple devices for just $9.99.